- 1/2 cup shortening

 - 1-1/2 cups dried cherries, chopped

-- In a large mixing bowl, cream shortening, butter and sugars.
+- In a large bowl, cream shortening, butter and sugars.
 Beat in the eggs and vanilla.
 Combine the oats, flour, apple pie spice, baking powder, baking soda and salt; gradually add to the creamed mixture.
-Stir in cherries and orange peel.
+Stir in cherries and orange zest.

 - Drop by 1/3 cupfuls onto an ungreased baking sheet.
 Press to form a 4-in. circle.
 Bake at 375° for 9-12 minutes or until golden brown.
 Let stand for 1 minute before removing to wire racks to cool.
 Yield: 1 dozen.